nikantonelli/LeanKitUtils/README.md

 ## Custom Fields

-Custom fields get listed in the export spreadsheet as would built-in fields.
+Custom fields get listed in the export spreadsheet as would built-in fields, if they exist.
 The importer checks all fieldnames against standard ones and then against custom fieldnames and decides what to do accordingly.
 If still unknown, then the field is ignored.

+If you are concerned about things being ignored but, you want to know about it, use the "-x 2" option on the command line (or higher).